-This blanket endorsement modifies insurance provided under the following: Named Insured: Effective Work Date(s): Policy No.: Description of Work/Locations/Veh icles: AGENCY NAME AND ADDRESS: ADDITIONAL INSURED: officers, officials, employees and, volunteers are included as tages and defense of claims arising from: (Check all that apply) and completed operations of the Nam Named Insured, and/or (d) permits is MEETS OR EXCEEDS ISO Form # O Auto Liability: the ownership owned, leased, hired or borrowed by t o, operation, maintenance, use, loading or unloading of any auto he Named Insured, regardless of whether liability is attributable n of the Named Insured and the Agency, its elected or appointed contributing with any other insurance PROVISIONS REGARDING THE failure to comply with reporting provi Y: This insurance is primary and is not additional to or carried by or for the benefit of Additional Insureds.
-INSURED'S DUTIES AFTER ACCIDENT OR LOSS: Any visions of the policy shall not affect coverage provided to the ers, officials, employees, or volunteers.
-CANCELLATION NOTICE: The is or canceled except after thirty (30) days nsurance afforded by this policy shall not be suspended, voided, ays' prior written notice, (ten (10) days if canceled due to non-eipt requested has been given to the Agency.
-Such notice shall against the Agency, its elected or app e insurer(s) named above agree to waive all rights of subrogation pointed officers, officials, agents, volunteers and employees for icy which arise from work performed by the Named Insured for Nothing herein contained shall vary, a as above stated. lter or extend any provision or condition of the Policy other than UTHORIZED REPRESENTATIVE OF THE INSURER EPRESENTATIVE (original signature required on endorsement ORGANIZATION: TITLE: ADDRESS: TELEPHONE: () DATE ISSUED:
+This blanket endor sement modifies insurance provided under the following: Named Insured: Effective Work Date(s): Insuring Company:Policy No.: Description of Work/Locatio ns/Vehicles: AGENCY NAME AND ADD PRESS: ADDITIONAL INSURED: appointed officers, officials, employees and, volunteers are included as I to damages and defense of claims arising from: (Check all that apply) completed operations of the N Insured, and/or (d) permits iss EXCEEDS ISO Form # CG 20 Auto Liability: the o owned, leased, hired or borrow wnership, operation, maintenance, use, loading or unloading of any auto wed by the Named Insured, regardless of whether liability is attributable to ation of the Named Insured and the Agency, its elected or appointed officers, UTORY: This insurance is primary and is not additional to or contributing d by or for the benefit of Additional Insureds. failure to comply with reportin G THE INSURED'S DUTIES AFTER ACCIDENT OR LOSS: Any g provisions of the policy shall not affect coverage provided to the Agency, s, officials, employees, or volunteers. canceled except after thirty (30 : The insurance afforded by this policy shall not be suspended, voided, or days' prior written notice, (ten (10) days if canceled due to non-payment), requested has been given to the Agency.
+Such notice shall be addressed as against the Agency, its elected ON : The insurer(s) named above agree to waive all rights of subrogation or appointed officers, officials, agents, volunteers and employees for losses icy which arise from work performed by the Named Insured for the Agency.
+Nothing herein contained shall above stated. vary, alter or extend any provision or condition of the Policy other than as OR AUTHORIZED REPRESENTATIVE OF THE INSURER IZED REPRESENTATIVE (original signature required on endorsement ADDDECC DATE ISSUED: